Sunilraddi/Plant-Nursery-Management-System/README.md

 # For importing the database :
 The database is created under MySQL 8.0.
-Simply extract the database by using MySQl Workbench.
+If using MySQL 8.0 or higher, simply extract the database by using MySQl Workbench.
 Name the new schema as "plantshop".

 OR